5 Skincare Myths Exposed

-Recently there’s been a trend of collagen supplements in various forms claiming to have anti-ageing effects.
+Recently there’s been a trend towards oral collagen supplements in various forms claiming to have anti-ageing effects.
 It’s even claimed by some that milkshakes containing collagen can reverse the signs of ageing!
 These claims are not clearly substantiated in the medical literature and although there are few medical studies in humans, the degree of evidence is generally poor.
 Furthermore, the purchase of collagen supplements and milkshakes online are loosely regulated and it is unclear whether there may be any related long-term side effects/risks.

 5. You can never cleanse and exfoliate too much

 When it comes to skincare there’s no ‘one size fits all’ as everything depends on your skin type.
-Sun cream is an essential part of caring for your skin, and good skin care products are not dictated by price or marketing hype, so it is important to do your research and seek professional advice when necessary!
+Sunscreen is an essential part of caring for your skin, and good skin care products are not dictated by price or marketing hype, so it is important to do your research and seek professional advice when necessary!